torrematheus/contiki-ng/examples/oscore/README.md

 EXAMPLE FILES
 -------------

-- coap-example-server.c: A CoAP server example showing how to use the CoAP layer to develop server-side applications.
+- oscore-example-server.c: A OSCORE server example showing how to use the OSCORE protocol with the CoAP layer to develop secure server-side applications.
-- coap-example-client.c: A CoAP client that polls the /actuators/toggle resource every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
+- oscore-example-client.c: A OSCORE client that polls the /actuators/toggle resource every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
-- plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
+- oscore-plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
 Erbium (Er) participated in Paris, France, March 2012 and Sophia-Antipolis, France, November 2012 (configured for native).